chiiyokii/AI_Project/README.md

 ![image](https://github.com/user-attachments/assets/f1eaeed6-51b5-44c8-b1ce-415667f9dc89)

 The results of this analyse are shown above in this heat map.
 As we can see, the features that have the strongest correlation to the price of a house are, as we could have expected, the number of rooms and the area of living, making these two features the most important for our model.
-The area of land, the selling date and the y_axis position are also correlated, making them useful.
-On the opposite, the category of the accomodation and the x_axi position are negatively correlated to the price, making them useless to build our model.
+The area of land, the selling date and the y_axis position are also correlated but on the opposite, the category of the accomodation and the x_axis position are negatively correlated to the price.
 We also decided not to include the gps coordinates because of the existance of the x and y positions in the dataset.
 We thought about setting aside the shape of the apartment because of the lack of data.

 Thus we now have six features, making our data set a [148 279,6] matrix.